-What makes Classic Tuna Salad?
+What’s in Classic Tuna Salad?

 - salt and pepper

-- oil-packed tuna vs water-packed tuna
+- oil-packed tuna vs water-packed tuna.

 - you can substitute the mayo with avocado or add mustard to the mayo in varying ratios.

-- celery adds crunch so try adding other things like nuts, seeds, raw onion, pickle chunks, olives, and dried fruit
+- celery adds crunch so try adding other things like nuts, seeds, raw onion, pickle chunks, olives, and dried fruit.

 - onion is always a bone of contention but some prefer small or grated onion, onion powder instead of pieces, white, green, or red.